Trousseau-io/trousseau/SECURITY.md

 * Other comment
 * Report by (github nickname)

-Once analyze, confirm, and find a mitigation together, we will oepn the necessary issues within the project to track the resolution and merge to the master branch.
+Once analyze, confirm, and find a mitigation together, we will oepn an issue and a security advisory within the project to track the resolution and merge to the master branch.

 Thank you for helping to make Secrets safe! #sharingiscaring